hsalvesen/vesen/README.md

 ![banner](/docs/themes/banner.gif)
 ## Overview

 Vesen Terminal is a fully-featured web-based terminal emulator that replicates a Unix-like environment in your browser.
-It features a virtual file system, interactive commands, beautiful themes, and a responsive design that works across all devices.
+It features a virtual file system, interactive commands, modifiable themes, and a responsive design that works across devices.

 ## Stack